With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreCompass Health is a mental health clinic in Cole County, MO, located at 1905 Stadium Boulevard, 65110.
-Compass Health provides outpatient treatment.
-Compass Health offers group therapy, cognitive behavioral therapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
+Learn MoreCompass Health is a mental health facility in Cole County, MO, located at 3016 Dupont Circle, 65109.
+Compass Health provides residential treatment.
+Compass Health provides integrated dual diagnosis disorder treatment, trauma therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
 Compass Health also supports people requiring dual diagnosis treatment.
-Additional services offered at Compass Health include psychosocial rehabilitation services, assertive community treatment and case management.
+Some other services available at Compass Health include case management and psychosocial rehabilitation services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.